What is a CPU? How is CPU classified and how it works?

 3.1.
 Classified by CPU’s microarchitecture

-Based on microarchitecture, CPUs are classified into many types:
+Based on microarchitecture, CPUs are classified into:

 • Netburst: Willamette, Northwood, Prescott